 ii.
 Let me reiterate the latter point.
 Wikipedia, e-law resources, lawteacher.net etc. are not acceptable substitutes for reading cases and/or academic articles in their original form.
 They are often over-simplified at best, and wildly inaccurate at worst; avoid them like the plague.
 Become comfortable with using the principal legal databases: Hein/Lexis/Westlaw to name but a few, and it will serve you in good stead for the rest of your legal life.

-iv.
+iii.
 Do also be aware that there are real time librarians too.
-Assuming you have truly exhausted all the online resources, the librarians are more than willing to help you track down a particularly elusive case or article.
-But please don’t unnecessarily over burden them.
-There are plenty of tutorials within the Online Library itself to help you resolve nearly all your own questions.
-Only once in a blue moon will you truly be unable to find something; then you can reach out.
+The librarians are more than willing to help you track down a particularly elusive case or article.
+There are plenty of tutorials within the Online Library itself to help you resolve nearly all your own questions, but if you can't find something, then you can reach out.

 • Say what you are going to say.

 • Say it again!

 So, in the spirit of the Iron Lady I shall simply say once more, what I have already said twice before:

 Mark is studying the LLB in the UK.